 Information about hypercoagulable states including anticoagulant deficiencies comes from first-world countries and concerns individuals of European or Asian descent.
 Information on Africans is extremely sparse, despite deep vein thrombosis (DVT)s being common.
 In the UK, healthy African-Caribbean subjects have elevated thrombin production and Factor VIII levels, the latter increasing risk of DVT.
 Prevalence of genetic risk factors seems lower.
 The current work will be one of the first studies of haemostatic variables in West Africa.
 It is not known how the staple diet of endemic BU populations may influence their susceptibility to disease and/or their haemostatic profile.

-The necrotic subcutaneous tissue of the Buruli lesions can be extensive.
-Wound healing is a major issue in Buruli ulcer and healing rates can range widely between patients, although it is not clear why.
-Haemostatic components including thrombomodulin have known roles in wound healing, therefore this research will throw light onto these under-explored areas.
-This is a collaborative study with the University of Surrey (UK) and sponsored by a Wellcome Trust grant to Dr Rachel Simmonds.
-The overarching hypothesis is that disordered haemostasis in the skin tissue of BU patients initiates lesion formation and determines clinical susceptibility.
-Here we at explore that role of haemostasis (blood clotting) in the pathogenesis of Buruli ulcer.
+The necrotic subcutaneous tissue of the lesions can be extensive.
+Wound healing is a major issue in BU and healing rates can range widely between patients, although it is not clear why.
+Haemostatic components including thrombomodulin have known roles in wound healing therefore this research will throw light onto these under-explored areas.

-This study will substantially increase our understanding of the pathogenic mechanism of Buruli ulcer lesion development.
-It will show whether it might be possible to improve BU treatment strategies by harnessing anticoagulants alongside antibiotics to reduce healing times.
-It will contribute to knowledge of the interaction between coagulation and infectious diseases more widely.
+- it will show whether it might be possible to improve BU treatment strategies by harnessing anticoagulants alongside antibiotics to reduce healing times